Ridwan010/talenrplus-msapp/springbootapp/README.md

 # Breif Explanation on TechStack
 Aws was used to launch instances which served as a remote server for installation of the AmazonEKS, Jenkins, Docker, Ansible, Helm.

-AmazonEKS was used ton set of Kubernetes cluster with two worker nodes
+AmazonEKS was used ton set of Kubernetes cluster with two worker nodes.

-Docker: This is used to manage containers and images in instances from AWS
+Docker: This is used to manage containers and images in instances from AWS.

 Kubernetes: This was used to manage and automate the deployment of the microservice containerized application